micro-manager/micro-manager.github.io/_pages/Viewing_crash_dumps_on_Windows.md

 ### Generating Windows application crash dumps

-{% include Note text="The crash dumps saved by this method are binary files.
+{% include notice icon="info" content="The crash dumps saved by this method are binary files.
 You need a Microsoft debugger (e.g. windbg.exe) to view them." %}

 Windows crash dumps are disabled by default (to be precise, saving them locally is disabled by default; there is a mechanism to allow sending